 - Donate a dollar to the March of Dimes when checking out at the grocery store.

 - Pet dogs at my mom’s house.
-Full confession: We were at the end of the day and decided this counted for me because I never pet the dogs and they always want me to.
+Full confession: At the end of the day, we decided this counted for me because I never pet the dogs, and they always want me to.

 - Hold the door open for a stranger.